 In small trees and shrubs, the most effective solution can be to physically remove the webbing with a rake, a big stick, or a strong stream of water from your hose.
 In larger trees, you can prune out the affected branches.
 Bag the nests and throw them in the trash or toss them on the ground and stomp on them to kill the webworms.
 Remove the webs as soon as you notice them (often in June or July) to prevent the caterpillars from reproducing and taking over the entire plant.

 Even if you can't completely remove the nests, don't worry.
-Simply damaging them and opening up a hole is enough to allow birds or beneficial insects to get rid of the pests for you.
+Simply damaging them and opening them up is enough to allow birds or beneficial insects to invade and get rid of the pests for you.

-Several species of insects, including a number of tiny wasps, attack and kill fall webworms for food.
+Many species of insects, including a number of tiny wasps, attack and kill fall webworms for food.
 Entomologists have found more than 80 predators and parasites that feast on them.
-Encourage beneficial insects by planting sunflowers or other plants in the daisy family in your yard.
+Encourage beneficial insects by planting sunflowers and other plants in the daisy family in your yard.
 Or purchase beneficial wasps from an online supplier.

 A bacterium called Bt infects and kills many species of caterpillars, including fall webworms.
-A natural caterpillar disease, Bt won't cause damage to plants, people, or pets.
-Bt is most effective if you can break a hole in the webbing to spray the disease onto the pests.
-Note: Bt does affect the caterpillars of many butterflies like monarchs so use it with caution.
+Bt won't cause damage to plants, people, or pets.
+It is most effective if you can break a hole in the webbing to spray it onto the pests.
+However, Bt will also kill the caterpillars of many butterflies like monarchs so use it with caution.

-Neem is one of a host of organic insecticides available.
+Neem is one of a several organic insecticides available.
 This product is derived from a tropical tree and can be very effective at getting rid of all sorts of insect pests.
 Like Bt, it won’t cause damage to plants, people, or pets.
-However, while neem is organic, it will kill many beneficial insects, so spray with care.
+However, while neem is organic, it will kill many beneficial insects like essential pollinators, so spray with care.